M64GitHub/libtsprites/README.md

 a `TSprite`. `TSprites` can be moved freely in the coordinate-system, while anything "character-based" like strings or shapes of ASCII/UTF-8 characters only in Y-steps of 2.
-The Z-coordinate can be used to select flat `layers` for output, bringing objects to the fore- or backgound, parallax effects, etc.
+The Z-coordinate can be used to select flat `layers` for output, bringing objects closer to the fore- or backgound, for parallax effects, etc.

 A special case: with a bit of trickery, completely smooth (almost pixelwise) movements of 2 stacked blocks ('█') can be achieved: in 1/8 fraction steps of a